 Cessation Celebration in Keokuk

-President Sue Olson says the organization also wanted to kick off the weekend festivities, thus the Cessation Celebration.
+President Sue Olson said the organization also wanted to kick off the weekend festivities, thus the Cessation Celebration.

 "That is what we are doing, we are just starting out with a bang and moving on to the cannons that make the big bang."

-Olson says the end of the Civil War was a joyous time, celebrated in towns throughout the country.
+Olson said the end of the Civil War was a joyous time and it was celebrated in towns throughout the country.

 This celebration at the Samuel Miller House and Museum featured live music, period costumes, and plenty of period food, including white almond cake.

 The white almond cake was made in honor of one of the special guests for the event, former U.S. President Abraham Lincoln.

 Max Daniels of Wheaton, Il. portrays the president at events throughout the Midwest.

 He said Lincoln especially enjoyed white almond cake.